pennlabs/penn-clubs/frontend/markdown/sacfair.md

 ![Save SAC Fair Changes](4.png)

+Finally, check that you have the best settings for your Zoom meeting with [this tool](/zoom).

 **And that's it!** Your club's event will show up in the portal during the live, virtual SAC Fair on the day you are assigned.

 ## 📸 Zoom Best Practices: Automated